PhilipSykes/LMS-ADR/docs/decisions/0001-use-service-oriented-architecture.md

 ## Context and Problem Statement

-The Advanced Media Library (AML) requires a modern library management system to streamline operations across various access points (in-branch, online, web-mobile app, and telephone services) while serving a large user base across the country.
-The system needs to handle different media types, scale for future growth, maintain performance, ensure data integrity, and provide accessibility for all users.
+The Advanced Media Library (AML) requires a modern library management system to streamline operations across various access points while serving a large user base across the country.
+The system needs to handle different media types, scale for future growth, maintain performance, and ensure data integrity.

-How can we design an architecture that meets these requirements while allowing for maintainability and horizontal scalability?
+How can we design an architecture that meets these requirements while allowing for performance and horizontal scalability?

 ## Decision Drivers